-You can use nonverbal messages such as a smile, appreciative tone, a pat on the back, etc. to accompany verbal praises.
+You can use nonverbal messages such as a smile, an appreciative tone, a pat on the back, etc. to accompany verbal praises.
 This will reinforce the effectiveness of your praises.

-Praise should be credible and display variety
+Praise should be credible and display a variety

 Recognize the previous accomplishments of students and monitor their progress until you are convinced, they deserve praise before you can issue.

 If students get to know you don’t mean or monitor their progress before praising them, they will not consider the praise to be credible.
 In that instance, praise will fail to perform its function.

 Achieving objective accomplishments is necessary to warrant praise.
 Low-quality achievements must not be praised unless it’s genuine progress for the student involved.

 In a nutshell, praise is only when noteworthy progress has been achieved by a student.

 It is sometimes pleasant to praise a genuine achievement publicly, in front of the class or school assembly.
 However, it can sometimes be problematic.